“Fantastical coincidences”: handgun reported stolen in 1990 found atop Seattle police officer’s locker

 The incident illustrates the formidable challenge faced by the Police Department when it investigates one of its own, even as it has carried out sweeping reforms and sought to bolster officer accountability and public faith in response to federal findings in 2011 that Seattle officers routinely used excessive force and demonstrated evidence of biased policing.

-Swift and fair discipline of wayward officers has been a key promise of reformers, however the police department’s struggle to hold officers accountable surfaced again this week, when U.S. District Judge James Robart — who is overseeing the reforms outlined in an effort 2012 consent decree with the Department of Justice — ordered the city to explain how a fired officer who punched a handcuffed woman recently managed to get his job back.
+Swift and fair discipline of wayward officers has been a key promise of reformers, however the police department’s struggle to hold officers accountable surfaced again this week, when U.S. District Judge James Robart — who is overseeing the reforms outlined in a 2012 consent decree with the Department of Justice — ordered the city to explain how a fired officer who punched a handcuffed woman recently managed to get his job back.
 He is awaiting a written response.

 After more than 35 years with the department, Matsumoto retired May 1 shortly after the OPA case was closed.